g-kutty/py-tour/lessons/01/introduction/bitwise_operations.md

 ---
 layout: page
-title: 16 - Bitwise Operations
+title:
 ---
 ***

-## Just a Little BIT
+## Bitwise Operations
 ***

+&nbsp;
+### Just a Little BIT
+***

-- __Bitwise operations__ might seem a little esoteric and tricky at first, but you'll get the hang of them pretty quickly.
+- Bitwise operations might seem a little esoteric and tricky at first, but you'll get the hang of them pretty quickly.

 - Bitwise operations are operations that directly manipulate bits.
 In all computers, numbers are represented with bits, a series of zeros and ones.
 In fact, pretty much everything in a computer is represented by bits.